exrienz/ThreatCode/README.md

 ## ThreatVault Ecosystem

-ThreatCode-Review is part of the ThreatVault.io security platform, which provides comprehensive security tooling for development teams.
+ThreatCode is part of the ThreatVault.io security platform, which provides comprehensive security tooling for development teams.
 Visit [ThreatVault.io](https://threatvault.io) to learn more about the complete security ecosystem.

 ## License